si2-urssi/summerschool-Aug2025/README.md

 [Zulip chat room](https://urssi-softwareschool.zulipchat.com)

 ---

 August 11-15 2025, Fairbanks, AK

 Welcome!
 This is the repository for the 2025 URSSI Summer School on Research Software and Open Science, held at the University of Alaska Fairbanks.
-All instruction will happen at the [BUILDING NAME](), room <ROOM NO>.
+We have had generous support organizing this school from the Alaska Satellite Facility and the Geophysical Institute, who are helping to host this school.
+All instruction will happen in Butrovich Hall, room 109.
+The poster session will be held in Akasofu Lobby, just up the hill from Butrovich hall.

 ## Tentative schedule